Yudit HOWTO

 preedit-root-status-root - input method is goung to open a

-seperate window.
+separate window.

 preedit-over-status-over - input method is going to write at the cursor